-Rescue workers in Chile are set to begin the long task of drilling a shaft to rescue the 33 miners who have been trapped deep underground for more than three weeks.
+Rescue workers in Chile will begin the long task of drilling a shaft to rescue 33 miners trapped underground for the last 24 days.

-Meanwhile, officials were pushing for an accelerated rescue plan, and Sebastian Piners, the president, said he wanted to get the miners out before September 18, the bicentennial anniversary of Chile’s independence from Spanish colonial rule.
+Officials are now pushing for an accelerated rescue plan, and Sebastian Piners, the president, said he wants to get the miners out before September 18, the bicentennial anniversary of Chile’s independence from Spanish colonial rule.

 Officials are also considering drilling where the main entrance ramp to the San Jose gold and silver mine collapsed on August 5, though some engineers fear the site remains unstable.

-A third option being tabled suggests broadening an already existing shaft, about 300 metres from the emergency shelter where the miners are confined.
+A third option being tabled suggests broadening an already existing shaft some 12cm in diameter, about 300m from the emergency shelter where the miners are confined.

-However, Laurence Golborne, the mining minister, denied reports of a possible rescue within the next month.
+However, mining minister Laurence Golborne denied reports of a possible rescue within the next month.

 “We have reviewed 10 different options,” he told Radio Cooperativa.